Aliases for BST2 Gene

 GeneCards Summary for BST2 Gene

 BST2 (Bone Marrow Stromal Cell Antigen 2) is a Protein Coding gene.
-Diseases associated with BST2 include west nile encephalitis and chikungunya.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+Diseases associated with BST2 include chikungunya and hiv-1.
+Among its related pathways are Immune System and Interferon gamma signaling.
 GO annotations related to this gene include poly(A) RNA binding and signal transducer activity.

 UniProtKB/Swiss-Prot for BST2 Gene